Migration and Sustainable Urban Development

 6 May: Mistra Urban Futures contributed with a panel discussion in ICLEI’s Annual Global Forum on Urban Resilience and Adaption in Bonn.
 The panel hosted city officials from the three major cities of Sweden – Stockholm, Gothenburg and Malmö – as well as representiatives from academia and civil society.
 Within the title “To plan for reception of asylum seekers and refugees: Comparative perspectives” the panel discussed the dilemmas and conflicting goals that arose in the three cities during autumn of 2015, when Sweden received a large number of refugees within a short period of time.
 The main focus was how cities can go from acute solutions to long-term planning regarding migration as a pre-condition for urban development.

 2 July: Mistra Urban Futures participated in Almedalen with a seminar on ”Migration as a continuous state – how do cities and societies manage and plan for this?”.
 Migration was highlighted from a historical and global perspective.
 The panel also discussed experiences from Sweden’s refugee reception in the autumn of 2015, and how we can learn from this experience for a long-term work.
+See a film from the event here (in Swedish)

 The list of project members below is to be regarded as 'contact persons' - as the project is under development - please feel free to get in touch!